engineering87/WART/README.md

 <img src="https://github.com/engineering87/WART/blob/master/wart_logo.jpg" width="300">

 WART is a C# .NET Core library that allows extending any WebApi controller and forwarding any calls received by the controller to a SignalR hub.
 The SignalR hub on which the controller's call events will be sent will be used to send notifications with information about the call including the request and the response.
+WART supports JWT authentication for SignalR.

 ### How it works
 WART implements a custom controller which overrides the OnActionExecuting and OnActionExecuted methods to retrieve the request and the response and encapsulates them in a **WartEvent** object which will be sent via SignalR on the **WartHub**.